dojo/widget-core/README.md

 registry.defineInjector('my-injector', injector);
 ```

-To connect the registered `injector` to a widget we can use the `Container` HOC (higher order component) provided by `widget-core`.
+To connect the registered `injector` to a widget, we can use the `Container` HOC (higher order component) provided by `widget-core`.
 The `Container` accepts a widget `constructor`, `injector` label and `getProperties` mapping function as arguments and returns a new class that returns the passed widget from its `render` function.

-`getProperties` receives the `payload` from an `injector` and `properties` from the container HOC component, that are used to map into the wrapped widgets properties.
+`getProperties` receives the `payload` from an `injector` and `properties` from the container HOC component.
+These are used to map into the wrapped widgets properties.

 ```ts
 import { Container } from '@dojo/widget-core/Container';